Anderbone/myblog/content/posts/christian-apologetics.md

 +++
 date = "2021-08-21"
-title = "All religions are for something good ? and action with love needs faith" tags = ["Christian"] toc = true
+title = "All religions are for good? and action with love needs faith" tags = ["Christian"] toc = true
 +++